Forcebits/sfmc-custom-activity/README.md

 DEFAULT_COUNTRY_CODES=ES,US  -> can be changed
 NODE_OPTIONS="--max-old-space-size=4096"  -> also setup docker to have some good ram and cpu allocation to don't get the app hanging and freezing all the time.
 ```
+From now you can use the VSCode terminal to run commands in git.
+If you are connected to your own repository, create a branch called 'staging'.

+On heroku, create a pipeline, then create 2 apps, in my case is custom-activity-challenge-pre por staging purposes and custom-activity-challenge for production.
+Place them in the correct stages of the pipeline and configure them like the image below: